guru-das-s/guru-das-s.github.io/content/blog/codecrafters-build-your-own-shell.md

 Title: Build your own shell - Codecrafters style
 Date: 2024-07-28T23:26:59-07:00
-tldr: I created a shell using Codecrafters "Make your own shell" challenge!
+tldr: I created a shell using the Codecrafters Make your own shell challenge.
+My experience taking the challenge and things I learnt.

 I created my own shell in Rust using the Codecrafters [Build your own shell](https://app.codecrafters.io/courses/shell/overview) challenge.